On uniqueness of coefficient identification in the Bloch-Torrey equation for magnetic resonance imaging: Introduction

 The fundamental quantity to be identified in MRI is the spin density, considered as a spatially varying function on the space domain $\Omega$ where the Bloch-Torrey PDE holds.
 Quite often, also the spin-lattice and spin-spin relaxation times are reconstructed, in view of their additional diagnostic value.
 These (and additionally the field inhomogeneity, which can be viewed as the imaginary part of an effective reciprocal spin-spin relaxation time) are the unknowns in the inverse problem studied also here, which, in the above mentioned PDE context, amounts to multi-coefficient identification.
 On top of these imaging quantities, our long term goal is to also study reconstruction of the diffusion tensor and the velocity in a convective term, that is additionally incorporated in the Bloch-Torrey equation to model motion or flow.

 Even in the idealized setting of reconstruction from a sampled Fourier transform, due to the fact that sampling takes place along a smooth curve rather than all of the three dimensional frequency space, uniqueness of the spin density (and other coefficients) cannot be expected to hold in all of $L^2(\Omega)$ but in a (possibly still infinite dimensional) subspace $\Xpar$.
+Consistently with intuition, the more exhaustive the sampling is done, the larger will be the subspace $\Xpar$ on which uniqueness holds.

 With this in mind, we derive two types of uniqueness results here \begin{itemize} \item Relying on smallness of diffusion, we consider the Bloch-Torrey PDE model as a perturbation of the Bloch ODE, for which (approximate) solution formulas result in a well-posed inverse problem.
 Substantiating this perturbation argument in appropriate function spaces, we prove well-posedness of the nonlinear PDE inverse problem of reconstructing spin density \allximgDzero{and relaxation times} and spin-lattice relaxation time for sufficiently close to constant (with respect to the $L^\infty(\Omega)$ topology) diffusion.
-Consistently with intuition, the more exhaustive the sampling is done, the larger will be the subspace $\Xpar$ on which uniqueness holds.
-As a by-product we obtain local quadratic convergence of Newton's method for the multicoefficient identification problem. \item In case of possibly larger diffusion, relying on infinite speed of propagation, rather than maximizing coverage of the sampling procedure, we extend known methodology for uniqueness in backwards/sideways parabolic problems, cf., e.g., \cite{BukhgeimKlibanov:1981,ImanuvilovYamamoto:1998,Isakov:2006} to the Bloch-Torrey equation setting, to prove linearized uniqueness of spin density and relaxation times.
-The uniqueness results obtained there come without stability estimates, as to be expected in view of the severe ill-posedness of backwards and sideways diffusion. \end{itemize} In Remark~\ref{Kaczmarz90deg} we also indicate a possibility of combining both approaches, whose detailed investigation is subject of future research.
+The challenge here lies in the transition from a pointwise ODE to a parabolic PDE; we achieve this by considering the problem in Fourier domain.
+As a by-product we obtain local quadratic convergence of Newton's method for the multicoefficient identification problem. \item In case of possibly larger diffusion, relying on infinite speed of propagation, rather than maximizing coverage of the sampling procedure, we extend recently developed methodology for uniqueness in backwards/sideways parabolic problems, cf.~\cite{JiangLiPauronYamamoto2023} to the Bloch-Torrey equation setting, to prove linearized uniqueness of spin density and relaxation times.
+The uniqueness results obtained there come without stability estimates, as to be expected in view of the severe ill-posedness of backwards and sideways diffusion. \end{itemize} \Margin{R1 0.}

+In Remark~\ref{Kaczmarz90deg} we also indicate a possibility of combining both approaches, whose detailed investigation is subject of future research.